Modern Man

 To people enthralled, by gossip and spite

-And those who thought, they were always right
+And those who thought, themselves always right

 Looking for joy, confidently presuming

-She heard the justifying so many do
+She heard justifications, so many provide

-Contributions to the world, they applaud
+Contributions to the world, they want to applaud

-Without acknowledging the system’s flawed
+Without acknowledging the system is so very flawed

-Because it’s built around the belief
+Because it is built around the belief

 That consumption is not a fatal beast